Pedagogical Content Preparation: The Math 72SL Seminar

 Field Experience: Observations in a Middle School

-Students will observe mathematics teaching in a local middle schools during the quarter in which they take Math 72SL (Winter or Spring).
+Students will observe mathematics teaching in a local middle schools during the quarter in which they take Math 72SL (Fall or Winter).
 Students will keep field notes of their observations and discuss them in the Math 72SL seminar.
 Students also record their observations in the UCOP CalTeach Portal, an online system.
 The field experience component is approximately 3 hours per week for a total of 24 hours during the quarter.

 Enforced Prerequisites: courses Math 31A and 31B, with grades of C- or better